Morden

-Morden is a district and town in south London, England, within the London Borough of Merton, in the ceremonial county of Greater London.
+Morden is a district and town in South London, England, now within the London Borough of Merton, in the ceremonial county of Greater London.
 It adjoins Merton Park and Wimbledon to the north, Mitcham to the east, Sutton to the south and Worcester Park to the west, and is around 8 mi south-southwest of Charing Cross.
 Prior to the creation of Greater London in 1965, for local government purposes, Morden was in the administrative and historic county of Surrey.

-At the 2011 Census, Morden had a population of 48,233, including the wards of Cannon Hill, Lower Morden, Merton Park, Ravensbury and St Helier.
+At the 2011 census, Morden had a population of 48,233, including the wards of Cannon Hill, Lower Morden, Merton Park, Ravensbury and St Helier.

+The district of Morden includes the town itself, Lower Morden, Morden Park, Cannon Hill, Merton Park and parts of St Helier.

 Morden Hall Park, a National Trust park on the banks of the River Wandle adjacent to the town centre, is a key feature of the area.
+The Baitul Futuh Mosque, completed in 2003, is the largest mosque in Western Europe.

 Origin of name

-Morden's name may be derived from the Common Brittonic words Mawr (great or large) and Dun (fort), or possibly "The Town on the Moor".
+Previously recorded as Mordune, Mordone, Moreden and Moorden, the name is thought to derive from the Old English mōr and dūn, meaning "hill in marshy ground" in reference to its position on somewhat elevated land between the Beverley Brook and the River Wandle.